-- Add to "business income" the amount of the federal domestic production activities deduction. - Subject insurance companies to the sales tax and use tax. - Reduce the amount of the gross receipts reduction (increasing the SBT base). - Reduce the amount of the excess compensation reduction (increasing the SBT base). - Treat members of a limited liability company (LLC) like officers, shareholders, partners, and individuals for purposes of the small business credit. - Include all members of a group of companies with common ownership in determining whether a controlled group is small enough to take the small business credit. - Eliminate the apprenticeship credit as of September 30, 2005. - Prevent firms with an unused SBT loss or credit obtained while filing separately from using up that loss or credit faster by filing a joint return with an affiliate in a later year. - Specify that underpayment due to some of the changes proposed in the bill would not subject the taxpayer to penalties imposed under the act.
+- Add to "business income" the amount of the federal domestic production activities deduction. - Treat members of a limited liability company (LLC) like officers, shareholders, partners, and individuals for purposes of the small business credit, for tax years that begin on or after January 1, 2007. - Include all members of a group of companies with common ownership in determining whether a controlled group is small enough to take the small business credit. - Eliminate the apprenticeship credit as of December 31, 2005. - Prevent firms with an unused SBT loss or credit obtained while filing separately from using up that loss or credit faster by filing a joint return with an affiliate in a later year. - Specify that underpayment due to some of the changes proposed in the bill with respect to the small business credit would not subject the taxpayer to penalties imposed under the act.